samuk10/samuk10/README.md

 - 👋 Hi, I’m @samuk10
-- 👀 I’m interested in FrontEnd/Network
+- 👀 I’m interested in BackEnd/Network
-- 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
+- 🌱 I’m currently learning Databases/SQLAlchemy/FastAPI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...